ImplFerris/max7219-display/README.md

 A platform-agnostic, `no_std` driver for the MAX7219 LED display controller using [`embedded-hal`](https://docs.rs/embedded-hal/latest/embedded_hal/) traits.
 Supports both 8x8 LED matrix displays and 7-segment numeric displays.

-## Features
+## Crate Features

-- Supports multiple daisy-chained MAX7219 devices
+This driver supports multiple daisy-chained MAX7219 devices and works with both 7-segment and LED matrix configurations.

+It includes built-in support for scrolling text, displaying characters, and rendering custom patterns on matrix displays.
+Support for custom fonts.

+Additional features can be enabled by adding the following to your `Cargo.toml`:

-- Compatible with both LED matrix and 7-segment display configurations
+- `led-matrix` - provides utility functions for working with 8x8 LED matrix displays, including text rendering, scrolling, and pattern display.
-- Supports scrolling text, printing characters, and displaying patterns on LED matrices
+- `graphics` - integrates with the [`embedded-graphics-core`](https://docs.rs/embedded-graphics-core) crate to enable drawing text, shapes, and images on LED matrix displays.
-- Easy to extend with custom fonts and display layouts
-- Optional `embedded-graphics` integration via feature flag
+- `seven-segment` - adds helper functions for 7-segment numeric displays, such as printing digits and supported characters.

 ## Usage